intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 --------------------------------------------------

 The shared local memory (SLM) is a high bandwidth memory that is not backed up by system memory.
-It is only supported for Gen7+.
 Its contents are uninitialized after creation, and its contents disappear when de-allocated.

 The host program needs to organize all the threads into groups (collection of threads) by specifying the